cloudera/CML_AMP_RAG_Studio/README.md

 S3 will also require providing the AWS credentials for the bucket.

+### Enhanced Parsing Options:

+RAG Studio can optionally enable enhanced parsing by providing the `USE_ENHANCED_PDF_PROCESSING` environment variable.
+Enabling this will allow RAG Studio to parse images and tables from PDFs.
+When enabling this feature, we strongly recommend using this with a GPU and at least 16GB of memory.

 ### Cloudera DataFlow (Nifi) Setup:

 Rag Studio provides a Nifi template that can be downloaded for a given Knowledge Base from the `Connections` tab.